 14. Highlight the key takeaways from your inbound marketing case study

-By highlighting the key takeaways of your case study, you remind the reader of the value of your solution to a challenge they may face immediately.
+By highlighting the key takeaways of your case study, you immediately remind the reader of your solution’s value to a challenge they may face.

 15. Provide a clear CTA that guarantees conversions

 Your CTA is the ultimate objective of a case study, besides informing the public about your brand.
-In this case, you have to ensure that you nurture their interest enough to take action and subscribe, get a free trial or enquire about your services.
+In this case, you must ensure that you nurture their interest enough to take action, subscribe, get a free trial, or enquire about your services.

 Never compromise on the CTA for your inbound marketing case study.